reAIM-Lab/reaim-lab.github.io/research.md

 <h3>New capabilities for high-dimensional health and medicine data</h3>

-<strong>We are developing new models for scalably using EHR data for meaningful clinical tasks and identifying new methods for evaluation.
+We are developing new models for scalably using EHR data for meaningful clinical tasks and identifying new methods for evaluation.
 Our work involves models being developed in-house as well as in collaboration with other clinical collaborators and healthcare institutions.
-We use deep learning, reinforcement learning, information theory, and probabilistic modeling to develop new methods.</strong><br>
+We use deep learning, reinforcement learning, information theory, and probabilistic modeling to develop new methods.<br>

 <div class="publication">
   <div class="text">